-Conforming with legal requirements is the basic premise of financial responsibility.
-However, in many regards, sustainability and influence exceed the legal requirements.
+Legal compliance is the basic premise of economic responsibility.
+However, in many respects, Bittium´s sustainability and impact exceed the legal requirements.

-When it comes to Bittium´s financial influence, the local scope is the one that matters most.
-Local added value is generated especially via direct and indirect effects on employment.
-In addition to the local effects, our influence extends via tax payments, dividend payments and business effects from the national level to the countries in which we operate around the world.
+With respect to Bittium´s economic impact, the local dimension is what matters most.
+Local added value is generated especially through Bittium´s direct and indirect employment impact.
+On a larger scale, Bittium´s impact extends via tax payments, dividends and business impacts into the countries in which the company operates around the world.

-Bittium operates in Europe, the Americas and Asia.
-Nonetheless, the majority of our employees work in Finland, more than half of them in the city of Oulu.
+Bittium is present in Europe, the Americas and Asia.
+The majority of the company´s employees work in Finland, more than half of them in the city of Oulu.

-Still, ensuring added value means securing long-term growth and financial stability, comprehensive risk management and a long-standing commitment to the development of society and the local community.
-In addition to financial risks, risk management should take into consideration other risks concerning the valuation of the company, such as reputational risks.
+Ensuring added value means securing long-term growth and financial stability, comprehensive risk management and a long-term commitment to the development of society and local communities.
+In addition to financial risks, risk management must take into consideration other risks related to the valuation of the company, such as reputational risks.

-Our business operations should react to the changes in the operating environment to maintain profitability and competitiveness in the future.
-The technological revolution and the resulting technological solutions create both opportunities and threats changes that we should take into account already during the product development stage.
+Bittium´s business must respond to the changes in the operating environment to maintain profitability and future competitiveness.
+The technological transformation and the resulting technology solutions create both opportunities and threats for the company changes that must be taken into account already during the product development stage.

-In Bittium, taxes are part of our business process and tax management supports our company strategy.
-Bittium operates in six different countries.
-In line with this, our business profits and the resulting taxes occur locally.
+Taxes are part of Bittium´s business process, and tax management supports the company´s strategy.
+Bittium is present in five countries and its business profits and the resulting taxes are generated locally.

-Bittium´s tax strategy is to support business decisions and ensure their proper implementation also from the point of view of taxation.
-Tax planning supports business efficiency and productivity creating added value to the owners and ensuring compliance with the established regulations.
-Our tax planning is not aggressive and it is not based on artificial arrangements.
-It is always based on our actual business needs.
+Bittium´s tax strategy is to support business decisions and ensure their proper execution also from the perspective of taxes.
+Tax planning supports business efficiency and productivity, creating added value for shareholders and ensuring regulatory compliance.
+Bittium´s tax planning is not aggressive and it is always based on actual business needs, instead of artificial arrangements.